Research Misconduct Policy and Procedures

 A. Responsibility to Report Misconduct.

 Individuals subject to this Policy who become aware of a possible incident of Research Misconduct shall immediately report the information in the manner described in Section IV.A.1 below.
+Allegations of Research Misconduct may be presented to an institutional or HHS official by any means of communication (written or oral statement or other communication).

 B. Protecting the Complainant.